---->

 However Einstein required that his continuum could not actually push objects

-but somehow 'helped direct their motions' (maybe better as a signals-giving-responses
+but somehow 'helped direct their motions' (maybe better with a signals-giving-responses

-mechanismm ?)
-But really Einstein's gravity mechanism was poorly specified and
+elliptical as they actually are ?
+But really Einstein's gravity mechanism was poorly

-so was, and remains, misunderstood by most physicists.
+specified and so was, and remains, misunderstood or misrepresented by most physicists.

 In 1931 and 1952 a modern edition of Newton's Opticks was published